pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/03_protecting_the_provider.md

 1. Run `GIT_BRANCH=master make test` - note that this now passes ✅

-    👉 Whenever we run the verification step with the pending feature enabled, we have to make sure we've set the tag correctly (which we do in this codebase by providing the environment variable `GIT_BRANCH`), because the pending status for each pact depends on it.
+    👉 Whenever we run the verification step with the pending feature enabled, we have to make sure we've set the branch correctly (which we do in this codebase by providing the environment variable `GIT_BRANCH` to `providerVersionBranch` in our test `product/product.pact.test.js`), because the pending status for each pact depends on it.

 1. Commit and push, and open up the build in Github Actions.

     👉 The test output indicates that the `master` pact is in pending mode, so even though its verification fails, the overall build still passes.

-    👉 The provider is still compatible with the `prod` pact, so the deploy step is able to proceed without issue.
+    👉 The provider is still compatible with pact deployed to the `prod` environment , so the deploy step is able to proceed without issue.

 1. In Pactflow, refresh the pact page.